Random header image... Refresh for more!

 Okay, now my choices this week.

-The roundup to the Roundup: Who sets off fireworks?
+The roundup to the Roundup: Sitting with my feelings.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between June 28 – July 5) and not the blog’s main URL.
+Please use a permalink to the blog post (written between August 23 – 30) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.